Year of entry 2024

 - Entry requirements

-- A bachelor degree from a recognised university, plus two years of teaching experience.
+- A bachelor degree with a 2:1 (hons) plus two years of relevant experience.

 Full entry requirements

 - English language requirements